Click a question to read the answers.

 How did you get into this? +

 The short answer is that I was a collector turned maker.
 I would collect taxidermy pieces from flea markets, garage sales, vintage shops, etc. Being in my early twenties, often the only pieces I could find and afford would be in need of some TLC.
 I would research websites, books, videos, magazines, etc., for info on how to clean up an old mount or on how to repair or broken antler or paw.
 Over the years my hobby turned jobby as I started investing in it more seriously with various schooling, apprenticeships, internships, etc. See the ABOUT page for more info.

 How can I get started in making my own taxidermy? +

 We recommend you start here at the studio!
 Any of our 4-hour intro classes are great crash courses in taxidermy, and don't take up too much time or money to find out if it's something you'd like to pursue.
 Once you've taken some of our group classes, we offer private lessons of various specimens to those interested.

 Can I interview you for my homework/class/school coursework? +

 We get emailed about this quite a lot, thank you for your interest in what we do!
 We welcome all press inquiries from legitimate media outlets.
-Unfortunately, we don't have time to help students with assignments that will not appear in the media.
-You can email us with questions and we will try to have someone get back to you if our time allows, but the nature of our work means we are not at the computer much.
+Unfortunately, we don't have time to help students with assignments.
+You can email us with questions and we will try to have someone get back to you if our time allows.
 You are welcome to use any of the info and images on our site in your coursework, as long as we are properly quoted and credited.
 Text can be attributed to Amber Maykut.
-All photos are by Sheila Barabad.
+Photos are by Sheila Barabad.
 Feel free to send us your paper or article, we'd love to see it!